-If you asked the average person in the street ‘what does DevOps mean to you?’ you’d probably get a blank stare.
+If you asked the average person in the street ‘what does DevOps mean to you?’ or even 'what is DevOps?', you’d probably get a blank stare.
 But what about the people who, while not directly involved, are vaguely aware of DevOps as a concept?
-While a vague understanding is better than nothing, it leaves room for misconceptions and misinformation, which can be problematic in the long term.
+While a basic understanding is better than nothing, it leaves room for misconceptions and misinformation, which can be problematic in the long term.

 Start with the people: DevOps team structure

-In a traditional setup, developers build applications and fix them when necessary, while operations teams work to maintain, support and monitor those applications.
+In a traditional DevOps team structure, developers build applications and fix them when necessary, while operations teams work to maintain, support and monitor those applications.

 By emphasising the people factor and contrasting a DevOps team structure with more traditional arrangements, it’s easier to visualise DevOps playing out in the real world.
-This is a great place to start when it comes to demystifying DevOps.
+This is a great place to start when it comes to demystifying DevOps engineers.

 Move on to the process: DevOps and infrastructure as code

-When put into practice, DevOps is supposed to be faster, more efficient and more reliable than more traditional software engineering methodologies – once the organisational structure is in place, these benefits can be achieved via innovative DevOps processes.
+When put into practice, DevOps testing is supposed to be faster, more efficient and more reliable than more traditional software engineering methodologies.
+Once the organisational structure is in place, these DevOps benefits can be achieved via innovative processes.

-Take the task of provisioning server resources.
-In the past, it would be a case of a developer emailing the infrastructure team, asking for a certain set of resources in a specific configuration.
+Let's look at the task of provisioning server resources.
+In the past, it would be a case of a developer emailing the infrastructure team and asking for a certain set of resources in a specific configuration.
 Then someone in the infrastructure team would open up a Word document and follow a checklist of tasks, before finally deploying the server.